sethgabrielbrady/shopular/README.md

 ### Set Up
 1. clone from github
-2. open in server in the source directory
+2. open in server in the build directory